dennis-dingwei/AB-public/Vision/README.md

 The Web is a force for good, and it has catalyzed major social changes, substantially.
 At the same time, the Web's phenomenal success has led to many unintended consequences that inflict significant distress on society: openness and anonymity enable scams, phishing, and fraud.
 Ease of gathering personal information spawned business models that mined and sold detailed user behaviors, without people’s awareness or consent.
 The acceleration of global information sharing enabled misinformation to flourish, to be exploited for political or commercial gain, divide societies, and to incite hate.
 We must do better.
 We must take steps to address these unintended consequences in the standards we develop.

 Technology is not neutral, and new technologies facilitate new actions, and enable new possibilities, positively or negatively.
-We are proud of the good enabled by our web technologies; we will take the responsibility to use our values both to assess the potential and actual impact of our work, especially the negative, and to optimize these technologies throughout their lifecycles.
+We are proud of the good enabled by our web technologies, and we will take the responsibility to use our values both to assess the potential and actual impact of our work, especially to address the negative, and to optimize these technologies throughout their lifecycles.

 Our vision is for a World Wide Web that to be more integrity, which could be approached by more inclusive, more respectful of its users, supporting truth better than falsehood, people more than profits, humanity rather than hate.
 Thus, the Web will not only grow in scope and importance in our lives, but also grow in respect for its users, grow in the trust of its users, and grow in its inclusion of all humanity as its users.